denverfoundation/storybase/README.rst

 0.4
 ~~~

+* Fix for #245 (Placeholders getting cut off in tag view in builder)
 * Fix for #417 (Cannot load a previously saved story in builder when accessing through a hash-based URL)
 * Fix for #320 (Tools tips on filters on Explore page obscure the drop-down list)
 * Basic in-browser integration tests for builder